 Frequently Asked Questions Response Why are we being stricter at Centre Bounce with Umpire contact?
 The Umpires bounce and then exit backwards at speed, this puts them in a more vulnerable position compared to around the ground Ball Ups.
 Is there a way that Umpires can help avoid the possibility of contact?
-Yes, Umpires are prepared to observe where players are set up and if the opposite side of the circle is less populated - flip across to the opposite side circle to execute the bounce/throw.
+Yes, Umpires are prepared to observe where players are set up and if the opposite side of the circle is less populated - flip across to the opposite side circle to execute the bounce.
 Could Umpires remind players which way they will exit?
-Yes, Umpires should clearly signal which side of the circle they be exiting, ensuring they engage with players in the vicinity.
+Yes, Umpires will clearly signal which side of the circle they be exiting, ensuring they engage with players in the vicinity.
 Can players set up behind the Umpire at Centre Bounce?
 Yes they can, however they will be liable for any contact.
-What about players that start away from the circle but run a path behind the exiting Umpire?
+What about players that start away but run a path behind the exiting Umpire?
 As above, they will be liable for any contact.
-What if a player is pushed into the Umpire's path?
-The player that pushes an opponent into the Umpire's path will have a free kick paid against them for initiating Umpire contact.
+What if a player is pushed into the Umpires path?
+The player that pushes an opponent into the Umpire's path will be fined (free kicked if clearly seen) for initiating Umpire contact.
 Can a free kick be paid for making contact with an Umpire?
 Yes, if an Umpire can clearly see which player made or instigated the Umpire contact a free kick will be paid.
 What if the Umpire doesn't exit straight back, will that be taken into account?
-It may be taken into account but the player runs the risk of having a free kick paid against them if they make contact.
+It may be taken into account but the player runs the risk if they make contact, that they could be free kicked / fined.
+Can a tagged player use the Umpire to split away from their opponent?
+No, the tagged player will be liable for any contact by MRO and can be free kicked if clearly seen by an Umpire.